camunda-consulting/camunda-7-code-examples/snippets/fulltext-tasklist/README.md

 ## Query for CLOB column

 The query to the CLOB column is built in the FulltextTaskListener, too.
-If you get the named bean, you can call
+If you inject the named bean, you can call

 	List<UserTask> userTasks = fulltext.findUserTasksWithExceptionLike("Service Call should");